cherenkov-plenoscope/merlict_c89/README.md

 reads the spectral properties of your material's (e.g. reflection or refraction) from ```.csv``` files.
 You define photons with a creation position, direction, and wavelength.
-For each photon, merlict gives you the list of physical interactions up to the photon's absorbtion.
+For each photon, merlict gives you the list of physical interactions up to the photon's absorption.

 Independent of light and photons, merlict can query the intersections (including the surface normals) of rays in complex sceneries.
 You can use this